EITB: Controversies

-EiTB Controversy (2017)
+EiTB controversy (2017)

-In 2017, the ETB 1 channel broadcast a program called "Euskalduna naiz, eta zu?" and one of the episodes broadcast was the source of much controversy due to some statements that were made in it.
+In 2017, the ETB 1 channel broadcast a program called Euskalduna naiz, eta zu? and one of the episodes broadcast was the source of much controversy due to some statements that were made in it.
 The controversy was denounced by the Unión del Pueblo Navarro (UPN), the Popular Party (PP) and Covite, who announced that they would carry the matter went to the courts and the European Commission and the PSE-EE asked the public entity to be held accountable.
 The matter even reached the Spanish Senate.
 Finally EITB had to apologize for it.

 Betizu (2022)

-In the year 2022 a small controversy arose with Betizu (2001-2011).
+In 2022 a small controversy arose with Betizu (2001–2011).
 The Betizu stars (presenters, actors, singers, etc.) were children and adolescents (child stars).
-As adults, some of Betizu stars spoke about the treatment they received on the program when they recorded it.
+As adults, some of the stars spoke about the treatment they received on the program when they recorded it.

-The singer and presenter Zuriñe Hidalgo was one of the many Betizu Stars, where she has been since she was 11 years old.
-In the year 2022, as an adult, she recognized that it was not easy being part of Betizu being so young and criticized the program and the ETB 1 channel for certain facts, declaring that "she suffered discrimination in situations ranging from the way she was dressed, to the way they treated her".
+The singer and presenter Zuriñe Hidalgo was one of the many stars, where she has been since she was 11 years old.
+In the year 2022, as an adult, she recognized that it was not easy being so young on the programme and criticized the show and the ETB 1 channel for certain facts, declaring that "she suffered discrimination in situations ranging from the way she was dressed, to the way they treated her".